mapbox/mapbox-studio-classic/docs/0000-01-01-style-quickstart.md

 Inspecting the vector source
 ----------------------------

 Center the map preview around New York City and increase the zoom level of the map to z17.
 Click the <span class='icon eye'></span> icon on the map preview pane.
-While the map currently looks empty there are a lot of features available for styling in this area.
+Although the map currently looks empty, there are many features available for styling in this area.

 Mapbox Studio includes a vector source inspector that will show you all layers and features for the vector source.
 Like the DOM inspector in web browsers, the vector source inspector shows you details about the fields and features in vector tiles that can be styled.
 Click a __building polygon__ on the map to see its properties.